 The Asus ImagineBook laptop is stylishly simple with a clean Pure White finish and a textured lid.
 Considering its price, it is surprisingly elegant and doesn’t scream cheap.
 It tips the scales at just 1.7kg so it’s not going to weigh you down.
 Further, it has a quiet, fanless design that will allow you to concentrate while you work, making it perfect when working in libraries or cafes.
 This design lends it a longer battery life too and improves reliability by not sucking dirt and dust into the laptop.
 Although a fanless design does have its merits, this laptop, unfortunately, starts to get warm after a few hours of use and especially if you have multiple programs open.
 For connectivity, you get one USB Type-C port (very nice considering the price), a standard USB 3.1 Type-A and USB 2.0 ports, one HDMI port, and a microSD card reader.
 It doesn’t have a DVD/CD drive, but we expect that.

 Inside the ImagineBook is an Intel Core m3 processor that’s suitable for everyday computing tasks.
 This isn’t the most advanced processor out there so we recommend not installing any CPU-intensive software on it.
-It comes preloaded with
+It comes preloaded with Windows 10 that offers full compatibility with a wide range of apps.
+Its Intel UHD Graphics 615 can handle everyday image quality processing for internet use, basic photo editing, and a bit of casual gaming.

 For its price, we were surprised by how good this laptop’s display is.
 By no means is it the best screen out there, but nonetheless we’re quite happy with it.
 Colors didn’t look washed out and contrasts were good, although it’s not very bright and viewing angles are limited.
 The keyboard is also excellent.
 Keystroke was precise, nicely clicky, and the overall tying experience was a delight.

-The Asus ImagineBook is unbelievably good for an entry-level laptop, garnering a terrific 4.4 out of 5 rating on Best
+The Asus ImagineBook is unbelievably good for an entry-level laptop, garnering a terrific 4.4 out of 5 rating on Best Buy.
+Get it for the very reasonable price of $300 today.

 The IdeaPad S145’s large 15.6-inch display provides plenty of screen real estate for doing productivity tasks, watching movies, or maybe even a spot of light gaming.
 But since it only packs 1,366 x 768 of pixel resolution, it is not very sharp and can prove lackluster to most people.
 It does lay flat at 180-degrees like all IdeaPad laptops, which permits other people a full view of your work presentation.
 Furthermore, this laptop’s keyboard is pretty good.
 The U-shaped keys are nicely clicky and have a slight bounce to them, and the sizeable touchpad is accurate and responsive.
 In terms of connectivity, this laptop has three USB Type-A ports.
 It doesn’t have a Type-C port but there is an HDMI port for connecting to an external monitor.
 There is also an SD card reader, but it’s a rather slow one.